A search of the internet will show other examples of the word, and

 between our John, and William his 'gossope'.

-This image shows the remains of an old corn-mill
+This image shows the remains of an old corn-mill on the course of

 the mill in the Will ?
 The masonry certainly seems old enough.

-Since demolished, we should be glad
+we should be glad

-of Mr Atkinson's attention to this
+of Mr Atkinson's attention to this old mill.

 One of the supervisors of the will, Robert